I have a confession to make: I fell off the wagon.

-In hindsight it seems obvious that this was the absolute worst time for me to stop meditating, but as a friend of mine is so fond of saying, ¨hindsight´s a bitch.¨ Back in June, all I was thinking was that I felt pretty good and in order to get things done I needed to put some things on the back burner.
-So, meditation was downgraded to the ¨only when I have extra time¨ part of my priorities list.
+In hindsight, it seems obvious that this was the absolute worst time for me to stop meditating, but as a friend of mine is so fond of saying, ¨hindsight’s a bitch.¨ Back in June, all I was thinking was that I felt pretty good and in order to get things done I needed to put some things on the back burner.
+So, meditation was downgraded to the ¨only when I have extra time” part of my priorities list.

-Once my parent´s headed back home and I returned to work last week I found that almost all of my clients were coming in and telling me that they´d suddenly gone back to square one.
-They felt they obviously hadn´t made any progress in the past several months because they were exactly in the same place as when they´d first started to see me.
+Once my parents headed back home and I returned to work last week I found that almost all of my clients were coming in and telling me that they’d suddenly gone back to “square one.”
+They felt they obviously hadn’t made any progress in the past several months because they were exactly in the same place as when they’d first started to see me.

 ¨I should have never gone on vacation!¨

-It´s unfortunate that we often don´t notice just how much something is helping us until we stop doing it.
+It’s unfortunate that we often don’t notice just how much something is helping us until we stop doing it.

-He poured the lentils into the jar first, explaining that this was the way we usually organize our days: prioritizing everything that feels ¨urgent¨ and then when we try to make space for our values there isn´t room (as demonstrated by the plastic animal legs, trunks and tails sticking out from the glass jar).
+He poured the lentils into the jar first, explaining that this was the way we usually organize our days: prioritizing everything that feels ¨urgent” and then when we try to make space for our values there isn’t room (as demonstrated by the plastic animal legs, trunks and tails sticking out from the glass jar).
 Dumping everything out he explained that we actually need to do the complete opposite.
-The second time around he put all of the animals in the jar first and when the urgent to-do´s got poured in second..they all fit.
+The second time around he put all of the animals in the jar first and when the urgent to-do’s got poured in second..they all fit.

-Once I recovered from kicking myself for having placed priority on the lentils rather than on self-care, I remembered another thing that I had learned from the meditation course–the importance of not dwelling on what I had or had not been doing, but rather to ask myself what I could do right here, right now in the prsent moment.
+Once I recovered from kicking myself for having placed priority on the lentils rather than on self-care, I remembered another thing that I had learned from the meditation course–the importance of not dwelling on what I had or had not been doing, but rather to ask myself what I could do right here, right now in the present moment.
 The answer that came to me seemed relatively simple, I could meditate right there and then for five minutes.

 People who meditate often describe it as having to come face to face with your ¨monkey mind,¨ because your thoughts are like a monkey swinging from one branch to the next.
-But for me, suddenly going back to meditating after taking a one month long hiatus, my mind felt more like a barrel of monkeys on cocaine, smearing poop on the walls of my brain and squiritng bananas in my face.
-But, I gave them five minutes, and then ten minutes, and now, after almost a week now of sitting with those crazy monkeys for a little longer each day, they´re starting to quiet down.
+But for me, suddenly going back to meditating after taking a one month long hiatus, my mind felt more like a barrel of monkeys on cocaine, smearing poop on the walls of my brain and squirting bananas in my face.
+But, I gave them five minutes, and then ten minutes, and now, after almost a week now of sitting with those crazy monkeys for a little longer each day, they’re starting to quiet down.
 A little.

-Meditation, running, playing an instrument, painting, volunteering, listening to music, whatever our self care skills are, it´s so important for us to remember that they deserve to be priorities even though they may not seem to carry the same urgency as the dirty dishes and unread emails seem to.
-And if we do find that we´ve fallen off the wagon in practicing self care we´ve got to remember that relapse is an inevitable part of the journey.
-Which basically means that it´s not so important to worry about what if we start giving those lentils priority over self care, but rather asking ourselves how we´ll respond when we inevitably do.
+Meditation, running, playing an instrument, painting, volunteering, listening to music, whatever our self care skills are, it’s so important for us to remember that they deserve to be priorities even though they may not seem to carry the same urgency as the dirty dishes and unread emails seem to.
+And if we do find that we’ve fallen off the wagon in practicing self care we’ve got to remember that relapse is an inevitable part of the journey.
+Which basically means that it’s not so important to worry about what if we start giving those lentils priority over self care, but rather asking ourselves how we’ll respond when we inevitably do.